 While it’s important to understand the data that supports the LifeStart Program, one formula is easy to remember: 1 equals 4.
 In other words, every extra gram gained by a calf prior to weaning translates to 4 additional litres of milk during the first lactation.

 1 = 4… here’s why

-Metabolic programing is a natural phenomenon that determines how an organism reacts to a given level of nutritional stress or stimulus.
+Metabolic programming is a natural phenomenon that determines how an organism reacts to a given level of nutritional stress or stimulus.
 The way the organism adapts can permanently change the physiology and metabolism of the organism and continue to be expressed in the absence of the stimulus/stress (Patel and Svrinivansan, 2002).
-Indeed, these “epigentic” adaptations can even be passed from one generation to the next.
+These “epigenetic” adaptations can even be passed from one generation to the next.
 Metabolic programming can be observed in many species, including humans.

-If the gene sequence determines the “potential” of the organism, the epigentic level acts as the switches that activate, or attenuate, the genes.
+If the gene sequence determines the “potential” of the organism, the epigenetic level acts as the switches that activate, or attenuate, the genes.

 Calf nutrition: a critical enabler

 For calves, the critical enabler of positive metabolic programming is the attainment of a high plane of nutrition in the first 8 weeks of life.
 Calves that achieve this level grow more rapidly than their limit fed counterparts and have higher weights at weaning (see table).

 - Because calving is a function of body weight and stature rather than age, faster growth will have a favorable impact on the moment of first calving, with obvious advantages in terms of lifetime productivity.

 - Cows that grow faster show tissue development differences.
 This applies to the mammary gland as well as to all organs.